wolfcito/goat/README.md

 **How it works**

-GOAT leverages blockchains, stablecoins, and smart wallets as the infrastructure to enable agents to transact anywhere:
+GOAT leverages blockchains, cryptocurrencies (such as stablecoins), and wallets as the infrastructure to enable agents to become economic actors:
 1. Give your agent a **[wallet](https://github.com/goat-sdk/goat/tree/main#chains-and-wallets)**
 2. Allow it to transact **[anywhere](https://github.com/goat-sdk/goat/tree/main#chains-and-wallets)**
 3. Use more than **[+200 tools](https://github.com/goat-sdk/goat/tree/main#tools)**